joshbduncan/AiCommandPalette/CHANGLOG.md

 - 'Go To Open Document' dialog
     - Active document is now included in the list and is marked with an 'x'
     - Document color mode added to the name for reference
+- Sorting (scoring) of matched commands now takes into account recently used commands

 ### Removed